NoemiRyf/ML2_Project/README.md

 Python Libraries: NumPy, Pandas

 ## Dataset
 The trash classification model was trained on a diverse dataset of waste materials, including images of cardboard, glass, metal, paper, plastic, and trash items.
-The dataset was collected from various sources and manually annotated with corresponding class labels.
+The dataset is from this repository: https://github.com/garythung/trashnet.

 ## Future Enhancements
 Model Performance Improvement: Continuously refine and fine-tune the trash classification model to enhance accuracy and robustness.
 For example with using more data for training.